Dialium guianense: Distribution and habitat

 In Suriname the species regularly occurs in humid forests.
 In Belize the species is abundant in swampy forests but it can also be found in dry areas.

 Uses

 The wood from the trees were valued for the construction of railroads, fence posts, and house frames.
-In Tabasco and Chiapas it's fruit is used for preparing beverages and also some kind of sweet paste with sugar It has also been used for flooring and bridges.
+In Tabasco and Chiapas its fruit is used for preparing beverages and also some kind of sweet paste with sugar It has also been used for flooring and bridges.
 In Mexico the tree valued as a source for food.